alejandropascual/quick-restaurant-menu/readme.txt

 Donate link: http://thingsforrestaurants.com
 Plugin URL: http://thingsforrestaurants.com
 Requires at Least: 3.5
-Tested Up To: 4.6.1
+Tested Up To: 4.8
-Tags: menu, restaurant, restaurant menu, food, drink, dining, cafe, coffee, cuisine Stable tag: 1.6.0
+Tags: menu, restaurant, restaurant menu, food, drink, dining, cafe, coffee, cuisine Stable tag: 1.6.5
 License: GPLv2 or later

 Create easily restaurant menus with drag and drop.
 Display different menus for each day of the week and for different hours in the same day.

 == Description ==

+>[Quick Restaurant Menu](https://thingsforrestaurants.com/downloads/quick-restaurant-menu-plugin/?utm_medium=link&utm_campaign=free&utm_source=wordpress.org) allows you to create quickly menus for eateries, cafes, bars and restaurants.
+You can include images, descriptions, sizes and images.

 [youtube https://www.youtube.com/watch?v=PgOD55Q6OTU]

-Quick Restaurant Menu allows you to create quickly menus for eateries, cafes, bars and restaurants.
-You can include images, descriptions, sizes and images.
+= Quick Restaurant Menu Features =

 Display **different menus for each day of the week** and also **for different hours in the same day**.
 Suppose for example you want to display a menu for lunch and another one for diner, then depending on the hour the visitor access your website it will show a different menu.